kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**

-  CSIDriver gets one new field.
+  * CSIDriver gets one new field.
 We expect only few CSIDriver objects in a cluster.
-  PodSpec gets one new field, and we expect it to be `null` for the vast majority of Pods.
+  * PodSpec gets one new field, and we expect it to be `null` for the vast majority of Pods.
+  * Event(s) will be created for every conflicting Pod pair when SELinuxWarningController is enabled.

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs][]?**